DevParapalli/RTMNU-SEM-5/AI/P9_ConstraintSatisfaction/README.md

 The 8-Queen Problem is a classic example of a Constraint Satisfaction Problem (CSP) in the field of artificial intelligence and computer science.
 In this problem, the task is to place eight queens on an 8x8 chessboard in such a way that no two queens threaten each other.
 The queens must be placed in a manner that no two queens share the same row, column, or diagonal.

-Now, let's break down the components of this problem in the context of Constraint Satisfaction Problems:

-1. **Variables:**
-   - In this case, the variables are the positions of the queens on the chessboard.
-Each variable represents the row in which a queen is placed.
+In this case, variables are the position of the queens on the chessboard.
+Each variable represents the row in which a queen is places. ie, The Domain for each variable is ${\{0, 1, 2, 3, 4, 5, 6, 7\}}$

-2. **Domain:**
-   - The domain for each variable is the set of possible columns where a queen can be placed in the corresponding row.
-Since no two queens can share the same column, the domain for each variable is [1, 2, 3, 4, 5, 6, 7, 8].

-3. **Constraints:**
-   - The constraints define the conditions that must be satisfied for a solution.
-In the 8-Queen Problem, the constraints ensure that no two queens threaten each other.
-These constraints can be expressed as:
+Constraints define that no two queens can threaten each other. ie.

-     - No two queens can share the same row.
-     - No two queens can share the same column.
+- all(queen.row) = distinct
+- all(queen.column) = distinct
-     - No two queens can be on the same diagonal.
+- No two queen can share same diagonal.

-4. **Objective Function:**
-   - In CSPs, there is often an objective function to optimize.
-In the case of the 8-Queen Problem, the objective is to find a valid arrangement of queens on the chessboard.

-5. **Search Space:**
-   - The search space represents all possible combinations of variable assignments.
-In this problem, it's the set of all possible arrangements of eight queens on the chessboard.

-To solve the 8-Queen CSP, various algorithms like backtracking, constraint propagation, and heuristics can be applied.
-The goal is to find a consistent assignment of values to variables that satisfies all constraints.
-Solving the 8-Queen Problem illustrates the application of constraint satisfaction techniques in solving real-world problems with logical constraints.

-1. **Backtracking:**
+To solve the 8-Queen problem, we utilize Backtracking, Constant Propagation and Heuristics.

-   - Backtracking is a fundamental technique for solving CSPs.
-In the context of the 8-Queen Problem, backtracking involves systematically trying out different assignments for the variables (queen positions) and backtracking when a conflict is encountered.
+In the context of the 8-Queen Problem, backtracking involves systematically tying out different assignments for the variables and backtracking when a conflict is encountered.
-   - The algorithm explores the search space tree, placing queens in different positions and backtracking when it realizes that the current assignment violates constraints.

-2. **Constraint Propagation:**
-   - Constraint propagation involves using the constraints of the problem to reduce the search space.
+Constraint Propagation involves using the constraints of the problem to reduce the search space.
 In the 8-Queen Problem, this can be implemented by considering the constraints at each step and eliminating options that violate those constraints.
-   - For instance, when placing a queen in a certain row, the algorithm can dynamically update the domains of other variables (rows) to exclude positions that share the same column or diagonal with the current queen.

-3. **Heuristics:**
-   - Heuristics are strategies used to guide the search process more efficiently.
-In the 8-Queen Problem, heuristics can be applied to choose the next variable to assign and the order in which values are tried.
+Heuristics are strategies used to guide the search process more efficiently.

+---

-   - One common heuristic is to prioritize the placement of queens in rows with fewer available options, aiming to detect conflicts earlier in the search process.
+One common heuristic is to prioritize the placement of queens in rows with fewer available options, aiming to detect conflicts earlier in the search process.

-4. **Optimizations:**
-   - Various optimizations can be applied to improve the efficiency of the search.
+Various optimizations can be applied to improve the efficiency of the search.
 For example, symmetry-breaking techniques can be used to reduce redundant symmetrical solutions.
-   - Additionally, early detection of infeasible solutions can prune parts of the search space, preventing the algorithm from exploring paths that lead to invalid configurations.
+Additionally, early detection of infeasible solution can prune parts of the search space, preventing the algorithm from exploring paths that lead to invalid configurations.

-5. **Parallelization:**
-   - Parallel computing can be leveraged to explore different branches of the search space concurrently, improving the overall efficiency of the solution process.

-6. **Learning:**
-   - In some cases, machine learning techniques can be employed to learn patterns from previous problem-solving experiences.
-This can guide the search process by anticipating promising regions of the search space.

-By combining these techniques, a comprehensive solver for the 8-Queen CSP can be developed.
-The choice of algorithm and heuristics depends on the specific characteristics of the problem and the desired trade-off between solution quality and computational efficiency.
-These methods showcase the versatility of constraint satisfaction techniques in addressing complex real-world problems.
+---